Skip to content

 Indoor Agricultural Space

-Four-season growing, agricultural education, and community cultivation connecting the region to the land year-round.
+Four-season growing, agricultural education, and community cultivation connecting the region to locally grown food year-round

 06